 If you assign finance charges to balances that aren't paid by their due date, finance charges will be assessed beginning the day after the due date.
-Due dates and finance charge amounts are determined by the selections you make in the % Monthly Charge for Late Payment field of the Credit Terms window.
+Due dates and finance charge amounts are determined by the selections you make in the Late Payment Monthly Charge % field in the Customer Terms Information section of the Selling Details window.

 A finance charge amount is calculated by multiplying the customer's overdue balance by 1/30th of the monthly finance charge rate for each day the balance is overdue.

 For Example: If a customer's overdue balance is $100 and their monthly finance charge rate is 1.5%, their daily finance charge rate is .05% (1/30th of 1.5%), and their finance charge amount for each day their payment is overdue is $0.05 ($100 multiplied by .05%).